meeki007/node-red-contrib-timeframerlt/readme.md

 ## Example Flows

-Simple examples showing how to use the timeframe-rate-limit-trigger and it's output.
+Simple examples showing how to use the timeframerlt (timeframe rate limit trigger) and it's output.

 ### Example by Count Persistent